Recently, we explored the range of emotional and mental symptoms that often go along with an early menopause diagnosis.

 Some women turn their anger about premature menopause into anger at themselves: “I should have had a child earlier,” “I should have lived healthier,” “I should have guessed what was happening.”

-There are hundreds of ways you can blame yourself, but none of these thought patterns are helpful.
+There are hundreds of ways you can blame yourself, but none of these thought patterns are helpful or accurate.
 I know how tempting it can be to do this, but dwelling on these “should-haves” can only make you feel worse.
 Premature menopause isn’t your fault.
 It’s something that happened to you, something you couldn’t prevent.

 If you notice that the anger you feel is getting the upper hand of your life, you can work through it in some different ways: